Montgomery records 12 Ks, Royals beat Tigers 7-0

 Spencer Turnbull (3-10) pitched six innings, allowing two runs on three hits and a walk.

 Neither team had a baserunner until Whit Merrifield singled to start the fourth.
 Turnbull retired the next two batters before Jorge Soler homered off the brick wall behind the stands in right-center.

+“I knew he hit it hard, but that’s the deepest part of the ballpark, so I wasn’t sure,” Yost said.
+“I had to look again to see where it hit.
+He really crushed it.”

 It was Soler’s second homer in as many games and 33rd of the season.

 Brandon Dixon broke up Montgomery’s perfect game with a leadoff single in the fifth, but was caught stealing.